seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 - 6. [Former Countries, Asia, note 6] The First Syrian Republic ceased to exist on 1950, September 5th, when it received a new constitution, and was succeeded by the Second Syrian Republic.

+###### FC-ASIA7

+- 7. [Former Countries, Asia, note 7] The Kingdom of Iraq ceased to exist on 1958, July 14th, when the Iraqi monarchy was abolished.

 ---

 ###### FC-SOUTHAMERICA1